-Most of the emails you received during this process will have been sent to you by your Student Administrator or Student Administration Team, whose contact details will be at the bottom of your emails.
+Most of the emails you received during this process will have been sent to you by the relevant Admissions Team, whose contact details will be at the bottom of your emails.

-If you are unsure how to contact your Student Administrator or Student Administration Team, please check all previous correspondence from UAL regarding your application.
+If you are unsure how to contact the relevant Admissions Team, please check all previous correspondence from UAL regarding your application.
 Their details will appear at the end of most correspondence sent out to you.

 My application was unsuccessful - what happens next?

-If you would like feedback on an unsuccessful application, you should email the Student Administrator, Student Administration Team or international office that processed your application ensuring that you quote your student ID number.
+If you would like feedback on an unsuccessful application, you should email the Admissions Team that processed your application ensuring that you quote your student ID number.

 We will then send you feedback as soon as possible; however, at certain peak times of the application cycle we appreciate your understanding if our response is delayed.